ktvank/ktvank.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Hackerman 225</p>
-    <p>Baltimore, MD, USA5</p>
+    <p>Baltimore, MD, USA</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items